Special Educational Needs

 Teaching Assistants are offered targeted training regarding the specific needs of the children they work alongside.
 Recent training includes; Autism Level One training, Loss and Bereavement Training, Speech and Language training amongst others.

-All teaching and learning support staff have been provided with updated training regarding the new SEND code of Practice.
+All teaching and learning support staff have been provided with updated training regarding the SEND code of Practice.

 How will my child be included in activities outside the classroom including school trips?